apace100/origins-docs/docs/power_types/modify_falling.md

 [Power Type](../power_types.md)

 Modifies player's falling velocity, and whether if the player should take fall damage or not.
+By default, the player falls at a speed of 0.08, or 0.01 if a slow falling potion is active.

 Type ID: `origins:modify_falling`